AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 >
 > Answer:

 We made sure our experiments can be repeated by using configuration files with Hydra.
 These files stored all important details like model settings, hyperparameters, and data paths.
-Every time we ran an experiment, the exact settings were saved so we could easily do it again later.
+Every time we ran an experiment, the exact settings were saved so we could easily do it again later, this also allowed us, as a group to develop and discuss different settings.
 We also used DVC to keep track of different versions of our data and model files.
 This way, we can go back to any version we need.
 To repeat an experiment, we just load the right configuration and data version, making everything clear and easy to reproduce.

 ### Question 14